C-C-Minetest-Server/babelfish/README.md

 	* set a player's language code
 	* requires `babelmoderator` privilege

-## Requirements

-The server requires `lua-json` to be installed, as well as adding the mod to the trusted mods for security purposes.
-For example when adding both `babelfish` and `irc` as trusted mods:

-	secure.trusted_mods = irc,babelfish

-Otherwise, you may get errors like `httpapi not defined`

-On Ubuntu/Debian, Minetest does not pick up on packages in `/usr/local/lib` ; instead you need to install luarocks and then use that

-	sudo apt-get install luarocks gcc
-	sudo luarocks install luajson
-	sudo apt-get remove gcc

-On some distributions, the following is sufficient:

-	sudo apt-get install lua-json

-Try each before filing a bug...

 # Configuration

 (*Required*): Add your API key to `minetest.conf` under `babelfish.key`